-An argument made by some Robusta advocates is that the plant is consigned to its secondary position before it’s grown, as such, they maintain that if more care is taken during its cultivation and subsequent brewing, we could have a brand new high-class beverage to sip on during our lunch breaks.
+An argument made by some Robusta advocates is that the plant is consigned to its second position before it’s grown, as such, they maintain that if more care is taken during its cultivation and subsequent brewing, we could have a brand new high-class beverage to sip on during our lunch breaks.

-We’ve heard enough about the second best coffee by now, so let’s move on to the pros and cons of its chief competitor.
+We’ve heard enough about the second-best coffee by now, so let’s move on to the pros and cons of its chief competitor.

 - The flavour – Arabica doesn’t need to be given a chance in terms of taste.
 This bean contains more sugar and less caffeine giving it a smoother, less bitter and more pleasant taste.

 - The quality – Arabica’s main selling point is its high quality flavour, thus when you buy a bag of 100% Arabica coffee grounds/beans from a reputable brand, you can be sure you’re not just getting a bag of instant coffee filler.
 Just remember that low quality Arabica does exist, it’s up to you to research which products are the real deal.